 In 2026 the DACH market for GDPR-compliant AI platforms is mature and differentiated.
 Picking the right platform is less about an abstract “best of” list than about answering three honest questions: how sovereign must your data remain, how do you want to bill per user, and how much compliance do you need from a single source.

-CompanyGPT is currently the only platform in the DACH region that combines self-hosting from the first user, no per-user licences, native MCP and n8n integration, and integrated compliance advisory with a specialist IT lawyer and training in a single package.
+CompanyGPT combines self-hosting from the first user, no per-user licences, native MCP and n8n integration, and integrated compliance advisory with a specialist IT lawyer and training in a single package – a combination that, based on our market overview, is rare in the DACH market.
 This makes it the obvious choice for mid-sized companies and corporations that expect data sovereignty and predictable cost in equal measure.

 DeutschlandGPT and Langdock are strong SaaS alternatives for organisations that prefer a fast SaaS rollout.
 Langdock scores on model variety, EU hosting and enterprise references, DeutschlandGPT on hosting in Germany and fast onboarding.